miamarichka/todo-app-with-typescript/README.md

 5. Delete Todo: Users can delete tasks from their list.
 6. Clear completed: Users can clear all completed tasks from their list.
 7. Toggle all: Users can toggle the completion status of all tasks at once.
-8. Backend: The app stores the data on server MockAPI, so tasks are preserved even after page reloads.
+8. Backend: The app stores the data on MongoDB, connecting and managing via Express, Mongoose.
+Validated with Joi and Mongoose Schema, so tasks are preserved even after page reloads.
+9. Backend hosted on render.com.

 # Installation vs Usage
 1. Clone the repository: